yamachoi/The-prediction-of-Breast-Cancer/README.md

 ## 1. Database description
-The databases was obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
+The databset was obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
 Samples arrived periodically as Dr. Wolberg reports his clinical cases.
 The database therefore reflects this chronological grouping of the data.
 The database contains missing values denoted by "?".
 ### This grouping information :
      Group 1: 367 instances (January 1989)
      Group 2:  70 instances (October 1989)